KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/transform_distort_perspective/shear.rst

    * - Parameter
      - Value
      - Description
+   * - Background Fill Color
+     - Picker
+     - Set the background fill color if the shear reveals the background.
+Default is **black**
+   * - Interpolation Mode
+     - Selection
+     - Set the interpolation mode
-   * - X shear factor
+   * - X-axis Shear Factor
-     - Integer
+     - Float
      - Set the shear factor.
 Range is from -2 to 2.
-   * - Y shear factor
+   * - Y-axis Shear Factor
-     - Integer
+     - Float
      - Set the shear factor.
 Range is from -2 to 2.
-   * - Interpolation mode
-     - Selection
-     - Set the interpolation mode
-   * - Background fill color
-     - Picker
-     - Set the background fill color if the shear reveals the background.
-Default is **black**

 The following selection items are available: